lwneal/gptswe/README.md

 # gptswe

-`gptswe` is a command-line tool that converts the contents of a Git repository into a text format readable by large language models like GPT-4.
+`gptswe` is a command-line tool that converts the contents of a Git repository into a text format readable by large language models like GPT-4, adds a prompt telling the AI what to do, and copies the whole thing into your clipboard so you can paste it into a [chat window](https://chat.openai.com/chat).

-By default

 ## Getting Started